ElizaWielocha/Fleury-Algorithm/README.md

 <p>
 When you get to this option, you must:
-    - enter how many vertices your graph has
+    - enter how many vertices your graph has  (graph begins with vertice 0)
     - select whether the graph is directed or undirected
     - add edges for this graph, e.g. 1 3
     After each edge you enter, click the "Add" button to add it.